Eziliram/data_set_presentation_app/REPORT.md

 - Researched and implemented the functionality of the drafted components
 - Defined the final layout design on paper
 - Styled components according to the final design
-- Ran through user test cases and fixed bugs
+- Ran through user cases and fixed bugs
 - Documentation and optimisation
 - Published application on GitHub